nicklockwood/RequestQueue/README.md

 This returns a singleton shared instance of the request queue that can be used anywhere in your app (not thread safe, should only be called from the main thread).
 It is also perfectly acceptable to create your own queue instance for more finely-grained control over concurrency (for example, you could create a low-priority queue instance and a high priority queue so that your app can perform high-priority requests without them getting stuck behind a low priority request, waiting for it to finish).

-	- (void)addRequestOperation:(RequestOperation *)operation;
+	- (void)addOperation:(RQOperation *)operation;

-This adds a new RequestOperation to the queue.
+This adds a new RQOperation to the queue.
 If there are fewer than `maxConcurrentRequestCount` operations already in the queue, this will start immediately.
-It is not valid to add the same RequestOperation to the queue more than once (this will throw an exception), however you can add the same request multiple times using different RequestOperation instances.
-Note that although RequestOperations are initiated in the order in which they were added (first in, first out), there is no guarantee that they will complete in the same order, unless the `maxConcurrentRequestCount` is set to 1.
+It is not valid to add the same RQOperation to the queue more than once (this will throw an exception), however you can add the same request to a given queue multiple times using different RQOperation instances.
+Note that although RQOperations are initiated in the order in which they were added (first in, first out), there is no guarantee that they will complete in the same order, unless the `maxConcurrentRequestCount` is set to 1.

-	- (void)addRequest:(NSURLRequest *)request completionHandler:(RequestCompletionHandler)completionHandler;
+	- (void)addRequest:(NSURLRequest *)request completionHandler:(RQCompletionHandler)completionHandler;

-This creates a new RequestOperation with the specified completion handler and adds it to the queue.
+This creates a new RQOperation with the specified completion handler and adds it to the queue.
 Note that the same request can be added to the queue multiple times and will be downloaded multiple times.
 If you want to avoid adding identical requests to the queue more than once, check if the `requests` property of the queue already contains an identical request before adding it by using the `contains:` method of NSArray.

 	- (void)cancelRequest:(NSURLRequest *)request;

 This method will cancel the request if it is in progress and remove it from the queue.
-Regardless of whether the request has started or not, the completion handler block will receive the error `NSURLErrorCancelled`.
+Regardless of whether the request has started or not, the completion handler block will receive the error `NSURLErrorCancelled`. *Note:* To cancel an RQOperation, you can just call the cancel method of the operation directly and it will automatically be removed from any queue to which it has been added.

 	- (void)cancelAllRequests;